tdwg/conference-2018/conferences/2018/instructions-for-editors.md

     1. *Draft*: It has not yet been submitted by the authors OR it has been returned to the authors for revision (via "Send Feedback").

-    2. *In pre-submission review*: It is now the responsibility of you and your co-organizers to review the abstract, and either {Approve, Send feedback, or Reject}.
-Before approving an abstract, please use the Validate button to clear up issues.
-Although you can approve a manuscript with issues, authors will have to resolve them before they can complete the submission process.
+    2. *In pre-submission review*: It is now the responsibility of you and your co-organizers to review the abstract, and either {Approve (see #10), Send feedback (see #9), or Reject}.
 Only reject submissions that are not relevant to the organization's mission or meeting's themes.
 Get a second opinion from a member of the [journal editorial board](https://biss.pensoft.net/board/) before rejecting an manuscript.

     3. *Approved for submission*: As editors, you no longer have access to this abstract.
 It is now up to authors to finish the abstract submission process.
 See #11 [https://tdwg.github.io/conferences/2018/instructions-for-authors](https://tdwg.github.io/conferences/2018/instructions-for-authors) for a description and various places where authors may run into trouble (including *Validation unsuccessful* and *Incomplete Submission*).